 Located at 1251 Sheridan Ave., Cody.

-The Smith Mansion is a haphazard creation of Lee Smith and stands 75 feet tall along the Buffalo Bill Scenic Byway.
-As a former architect, the building was never finished and was created from logs.
+The Smith Mansion is a haphazard creation of Lee Smith.
+It stands 75 feet tall along the Buffalo Bill Scenic Byway.
+As a former architect, Smith never finished the building, which was made from logs.

 Located at 2902 N Fork Hwy., Cody.

-Back in 1967, a well-preserved 1,200-year-old body was discovered by a Cody resident in a cave next to the Shoshone River.
+In 1967, a Cody resident discovered a well-preserved 1,200-year-old body in a cave next to the Shoshone River.
 The body became known as Mummy Joe, and the cave became Mummy Cave.

 Located at 1637 US-16, Cody.